Do you need to contact the Embassy?

 - Is a curfew in place?
 Yes

-Starting January 14, a nationwide curfew is in effect Monday through Friday from 9:00 p.m. to 4:00 a.m.
+Effective April 5, 2021, a nationwide curfew is in effect Monday through Sunday from 11:00 p.m. to 4:00 a.m.
 Additional movement and business restrictions vary by region.

 The Embassy encourages everyone to prepare accordingly.
 Maintain adequate supplies of food and medicine and be prepared to shelter in place as directed by local authorities.

 - Are U.S. citizens required to quarantine?
 No